djmitche/proj/README.md

 ## Shell scripts

-You'll need to write some shell scripts to coordinate development environment setup.
+You'll need to write some shell scripts (starting with `.projrc` in each project directory) to coordinate development environment setup.
 Development environments are as unique as developers (well, more -- diversity is not software engineering's strong point just yet), so you're on your own here.

 # Configuration